|

 57. significant

-rich in significance or implication
+rich in implication

 Some leaders, including President Nicolas Sarkozy of France, insisted there could be no significant further enlargement of the European Union without the Lisbon Treaty in effect.